Tomat05/P5js-Garden-Project/README.md

 ## Thoughts

+- I will probably have another go at wavefunction collapse using a tool such as Unity where I don't have to wrestle with the weird global-ish origin that p5.js uses that seems to have a mind of its own!
 - I have rapidly lost sanity over this project
 - Never make me touch this horrible, terrible, unthinkable library again thank ***yew***